Food of Milan: Top 10 Dishes You Must Eat in Milan

 Osteria alla Grande

-For homestyle eats, Milan offers this very affordable Milano osteria with a small menu and a pub-like atmosphere.
+For homestyle eats, Milan offers this very affordable Milano osteria.
+It offers a small menu and a pub-like atmosphere that consistently pleases Milanese residents and foreign visitors alike.

 Address: Via delle Forze Armate, 405, 20152 Milano MI, Italy